Near Kirby in Greene County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Greene County.

 Location.
 39° 47.777′ N, 80° 4.562′ W. Marker is near Kirby, Pennsylvania, in Greene County.
 Marker is on Interstate 79, on the right when traveling north.
+Marker is next to the Pennsylvania Welcome Center/Rest Area near Kirby PA.
 Touch for map.
-Marker is next to the Pennsylvania Welcome Center/Rest Area near Kirby PA.
 Marker is in this post office area: Garards Fort PA 15334, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Garard's Fort (approx. 2.8 miles away); Rev. John Corbley (approx. 3.1 miles away); a different marker also named Garard's Fort (approx. 3˝ miles away); Monongalia County/Pennsylvania (approx. 5.2 miles away in West Virginia); Catawba War Path Catawba War Path (approx. 6 miles away in West Virginia); Border Heroine (approx. 6.2 miles away in West Virginia); Site of First Court in Greene County (approx. 6.4 miles away).
+White Covered Bridge (approx. 1.1 miles away); Garard's Fort (approx. 2.8 miles away); Rev. John Corbley (approx. 3.1 miles away); a different marker also named Garard's Fort Monongalia County/Pennsylvania (approx. 5.2 miles away in West Virginia); Catawba War Path (approx. 5.7 miles away in West Virginia); a different marker also named Catawba War Path (approx. 6 miles away in West Virginia); Border Heroine (approx. 6.2 miles away in West Virginia).